top of page

 Q: Several of us would like to do a calendar for a fundraiser.
 What are we likely to run into in the way of problems?

 On a side note: If 12 ladies of a lake want to do a calendar, and the lake association does not want to be involved, I am still willing to do the calendar.
 Profit from the sales can be divided amongst the 12 ladies or given to a charity of their choice.
 It doesn't have to be tied to a lake association or organization.
 That goes for 12 ladies from a garden club, riding club, rodeo gals, or any other organization.
 12 ladies will get you calendars to sell.
-Just remember, a minimum of 51 calendars is the least I will do.
+Just remember, a minimum of 51 calendars is the least I will do for a discounted price.
 But it is not hard to sell 50 calendars of nude ladies.
 Oh, and I get to keep the 51st calendar as a gift to myself.
 One of my perks for being a terrific fellow.

 Q: If I model for your landscape work, will I be pressured into modeling for erotic work?